MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 Setting the [FlowRunTimeToLiveInSeconds value in the Organization table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_FlowRunTimeToLiveInSeconds) to zero stops all ingestion of new [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records.

+In the future, an experience will be added in the [PPAC Environments experience](/power-platform/admin/environments-overview#manage-environments-in-the-power-platform-admin-center) to facilitate setting the [FlowRunTimeToLiveInSeconds value in the Organization table](/power-apps/developer/data-platform/reference/entities/organization#BKMK_FlowRunTimeToLiveInSeconds).

 ## Reduce amount of FlowRun records immediately

 If the environment is running short on storage, then customers can choose to clean up database space by setting the [TTLInSeconds](/power-apps/developer/data-platform/reference/entities/flowrun#BKMK_TTLInSeconds) value for a set of [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records.
 The records are then automatically cleaned up and permanently deleted within a minute or two.
 Ensure that the records are no longer needed, because they can't be recovered once deleted.